jhudsl/tidyversecourse/docs/04-dataviz.md

 ![diamonds boxplot with red fill](https://docs.google.com/presentation/d/1WRfoVxRU_dRcbMGtsha5zSokBRoAFIirm32Wq6bZuEc/export/png?id=1WRfoVxRU_dRcbMGtsha5zSokBRoAFIirm32Wq6bZuEc&pageid=g4d96e4be59_0_0)

-Here, by speciying the color "red" in the `fill` argument, you're able to change the plot's appearance.
+Here, by specifying the color "red" in the `fill` argument, you're able to change the plot's appearance.
 In the next lesson, we'll go deeper into the many ways in which a plot can be customized within `ggplot2`!

 #### Other plots